 What Changed For Them

-The disjunction in the style followed in modern cinema discussed earlier is not only making things go haywire in the present but also make the future riddled with adversities and uncertainties.
+The disjunction in the style followed in modern cinema discussed earlier is not only making things go haywire in the present but also making the future riddled with adversities and uncertainties.

 The modern tragedy of cinema is that there is no legacy that is emblematic of 21st Century film productions for times to come.

 Learning from old school ways, Nolan is determined to produce films single-handedly.
 From sound recording to editing, he is his own one-man army.

 Building on from where his predecessors left off, he has also made a code of shooting with a single camera and religiously abides by it.
 This not only adds a seamless continuity to his films but also makes them more real because of the lack of needless computer-generated imagery.